 Minwax Wood Finish Penetrating Stain – Recommendation #2

-There are many different color and types of stain on the market.
-For our wood sign business we use Minwax with the Early American 230 stain pretty much exclusively.
+There are many different colors and types of stains on the market.
+For our wood sign business, we use Minwax with the Early American 230 stain pretty much exclusively.

 - Minwax available in 28 different colors